News more »

 After the initial notice has expired and you are still in the unit the landlord must have a neutral third party such as a process server or the Sheriff serve you the eviction lawsuit.
 The landlord cannot serve the lawsuit directly themselves.
 The lawsuit is made up of two documents served together called the “Summons and Complaint.”
 They will both have numbers running down the left side of the page and the upper left hand corner will say your name (defendant) vs. the landlord (plaintiff).
 If the landlord hired an attorney to draft the lawsuit, the attorney’s name and contact information will be in the bottom right-hand corner of the page.
 This is important because you may need to serve a response to that attorney.

 The Summons and Complaint are often served without having been filed in the court, so it does not necessarily mean that you have an eviction on your record when you receive them.
 This is an excellent point in the process to try to settle the eviction with your landlord before they file the lawsuit with the court.
-Once the lawsuit is filed at the courthouse that is when a permanent record is created.
+Once the lawsuit is filed at the courthouse that is when an eviction record is created.
 An eviction record—regardless of whether you win or lose—can cause you to be denied housing later on by a tenant screening company.
 The easiest way to tell if the lawsuit has been filed is to look at the front page to see if there is a stamped filing number.
-It looks something like “9-2-123456” and will be located on top right corner of the page.
+It looks something like “19-2-123456” and will be located on top right corner of the page.

 If you do not respond to the Summons and Complaint, you will automatically lose the eviction.
 The deadline for your response will generally be one week from the date you received the Summons and Complaint.
 Your answer will give you an opportunity to explain the circumstances surrounding the eviction and to present any defenses you have against the eviction lawsuit.
 See Legal Assistance Guide to find a legal aid agency to assist you with your response.
 On the front page of the Summons there is a date for response.
 If you do not respond by that date, you will get a default judgment against you and will automatically lose the lawsuit.
 You can use forms to assist with your response, but it doesn’t have to be in any particular format.
 However, your answer to the Summons and Complaint must be submitted to the court in writing prior to the due date in order to not automatically waive your right to a court hearing.
 If you want an opportunity to appear in court, at the bare minimum you must inform the landlord’s attorney that you intend on appearing by filing a Notice of Appearance.
 It is very important that you document that the landlord or their attorney received your response before the deadline.
 You can fax it to their office and print out a fax confirmation sheet, or you can hand deliver it to their office.
 Ask them to date and sign for it and note the specific time it was received.